newrelic/newrelic-telemetry-sdk-java/README.md

 *WARNING*: If you enable audit logging, all the data in your spans and metrics will be sent to your logging system.
 It is recommended that you only enable audit logging when absolutely necessary.

+#### Use License Key
+The various builders for the Telemetry SDK components include an option to `useLicenseKey`.
+Enabling this option will cause the SDK to inform the API endpoints the key you provided is a New Relic License Key.

 ### For developers:
 #### Requirements